ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

-Julia has the same potential to broaden computational science on the desktop, and (at least in the near term) for computations requiring only minimal computation like master-worker computations.
+Julia has the same potential to broaden computational science on the desktop, and (at least in the near term) for computations requiring only minimal communication like master-worker computations.
 But Python is already doing this, and making suprising inroads on the distributed-memory computing front, and there will be something of a race to see which gets there first.